MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-create-a-wrapper-module.md

 ---

 # Create a .NET Wrapper Module
 This topic provides a description of how to contribute a .NET wrapper module to [!INCLUDE[prodshort](../developer/includes/prodshort.md)], using the Regex module as an example.
-The Regex module is published in the [AlAppExtensions](https://github.com/microsoft/ALAppExtensions/) repository, and if you aren't already familiar with it, see the [.NET documentation](/dotnet/api/system.text.regularexpressions.regex?view=netcore-3.1).
+The Regex module is published in the [AlAppExtensions](https://github.com/microsoft/ALAppExtensions/) repository, and if you aren't already familiar with the Regex class in .NET, see the [.NET documentation](/dotnet/api/system.text.regularexpressions.regex?view=netcore-3.1).

 ## Converting the Regex architecture
-In the original .NET Regex module, a lot of the functionality for regular expressions is kept in the Regex class.
+In .NET, the Regex class provides functionality for regular expressions.
 You can implement the functionality in a similar way as a system module by creating a Regex codeunit that provides an interface and an internal Regex implementation that contains the logic.
 <!--
 ****INSERT IMAGE HERE****
 -->
 ## Wrapping a .NET method
 For some methods, you can wrap the .NET method in AL in an internal codeunit and expose the procedure to the facade.
-For example, you can wrap the IsMatch method as follows:
+For example, you can wrap the IsMatch method as follows.

 ```
-// ------------------------------------------------------------------------------------------------
-// Copyright (c) Microsoft Corporation.
-All rights reserved.
-// Licensed under the MIT License.
-See License.txt in the project root for license information.
-// ------------------------------------------------------------------------------------------------

 /// <summary>
 /// Provides functionality to use regular expressions to match text, split text, replace text etc.
 /// </summary>